mortezakowkabi/jcb-persian-documentation/030-How-to-filter-a-list-field-based-on-association-with-another-field.md

 **Timestamp:** [00:12:22](https://www.youtube.com/watch?v=Z8FLifQOjUk&t=00h12m22s)

-If your list field includes a “Create” or “Edit” button:
+If your list field includes a "Create" or "Edit" button:

-* Ensure the JS function name follows JCB’s naming convention:
+* Ensure the JS function name follows JCB's naming convention:
   `regionButton()` if your field name is `region`.
 * Run a correction routine if necessary after repopulating the list.